unixorn/awesome-zsh-plugins/README.md

 - [media-sync](https://github.com/redxtech/zsh-media-sync) - A plugin to facilitate copying media between two `rclone` locations.
 - [mend](https://github.com/Rakosn1cek/mend) - A distro-agnostic assistant that recovers failed commands, handles missing libraries/PGP keys, and provides hardware-specific package recommendations.
 - [mercurial](https://github.com/hcgraf/zsh-mercurial) - Extracted from [oh-my-zsh](https://ohmyz.sh) so you can use it without the rest of oh-my-zsh.
 - [mfunc](https://github.com/hlohm/mfunc) - Allows you to define persistent functions on-the-fly, without the need to add them to your config files.
 These functions are permanently available until you delete them.
+This has been updated substantially with the help of AI and is essentially untested.
+Use at your own risk.
 - [mise (cowboyd)](https://github.com/cowboyd/zsh-mise) - Adds [mise](https://mise.jdx.dev/) shims to your `$PATH`.
 Uses the shims strategy so that tools are available in non-interactive shells (e.g. Emacs exec-path-from-shell).
 - [mise (wintermi)](https://github.com/wintermi/zsh-mise) - Plugin for [mise](https://mise.jdx.dev/) (formerly called rtx) a fast polyglot version manager, replacing tools like `nvm`, `nodenv`, `rbenv`, `rvm`, `chruby`, `pyenv`, etc.
 - [mkarch](https://github.com/0xRZ/mkarch) - ZSH plugin that allows you to create archives using multiple different compression formats.